maqqr/7drl2014/README.md

 Village generator is slowly taking shape.
 The player can move around in the world map and enter any village.
 Next we are going to add villagers and zombies.

-The generator uses [binary space partitioning](http://en.wikipedia.org/wiki/Binary_space_partitioning) to split the map into smaller areas ad then it generates a random house in each area and adds roads to the borders of the area.
+The generator uses [binary space partitioning](http://en.wikipedia.org/wiki/Binary_space_partitioning) to split the map into smaller areas and then it generates a random house in each area and adds roads to the borders of the area.
 The village generator is defined in [TownGenerator.hs](TownGenerator.hs).

 ### Day 4